Duffew/debt-deliverance/README.md

 + resizepixel.com was used to resize images
 + mycolor.space was used to generate colour palettes
 + icons8.com was used to generate the favicon
++ W3.org was used to validate the HTML code
++ jigsaw.w3.org was used to validate the CSS code
++ Chrome Developer Tools was used monitor development and preview changes
++ Lighthouse was used to assess performance, accessibility, best practices and SEO metrics
++ wave.webaim.org was used to check enhanced accessibility metrics

 ## Lessons
 This section includes a list of lessons learned during this project in no particular order:
 + Not every feature has the same value to effort ratio - I wasted around 2 hours at the beginning of the project trying to design a graphical logo that was never implemented.
-The text-based logo works has the same value with far less effort.
+The text-based logo works has a similar value with far less effort.
 + Putting temporary borders or background colours around divs really helps - I was struggling with sizing the two divs on the resources page until I put a black border around them so that I could see what I was trying to style.
 See below for an example:

     <img src="assets/screenshots/divs_with_borders.png" alt="divs with borders image">